 - Sustaining Adopter:

-- Meets High Adopter requirements for three consecutive reporting periods (18 months).
+- Meets High Adopter requirements for consecutive reporting periods (18 months).

 The SQC Program is restricted to musculoskeletal surgeons who: